aparimeet/runable-task/README.md

 This project uses an orchestrator to manage tasks running inside Firecracker microVMs.

+## Prerequisites

+Before you begin, ensure you have the following installed and configured:

+1.  **Firecracker:** The `firecracker` binary must be in your system's `PATH`.
+2.  **Kernel and Root Filesystem:** A `vmlinux` kernel file and `rootfs.ext4` root filesystem must be present in the `orchestrator` directory.
+3.  **Permissions:** The user running the orchestrator must have passwordless `sudo` privileges for the `modprobe` and `ip` commands, as they are required to set up network devices for Firecracker.

 ## Setup

 ### Orchestrator

-1. Navigate to the `orchestrator` directory:
+1. Install the required dependencies from the project root:
     ```bash
-    cd orchestrator
+    pip install -r orchestrator/requirements.txt
     ```
-2. Install the required dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```

 ### Agent

 The agent runs inside a Docker container.

-1. Navigate to the `agent` directory:
+1. From the project root, build the Docker image:
     ```bash
-    cd agent
+    docker build -t runable-agent ./agent
     ```
-2. Build the Docker image:
-    ```bash
-    docker build -t runable-agent .
-    ```

 ## Running the Orchestrator

-1. Start the FastAPI server from the project root directory:
+1. Start the FastAPI server from the project root directory.
     ```bash
     uvicorn orchestrator.main:app --host 127.0.0.1 --port 8000
     ```